TatianaBladier/TatianaBladier.github.io/_pages/about.md

 ---

-I am a PhD Student  under supervision of Prof. Dr. Laura Kallmeyer and Prof. Dr. Wiebke Petersen at the University of Düsseldorf in Germany.
-In my dissertation project I develop a frame-semantic parser for French based on the framework of Tree-Adjoining-Grammars (TAG) and Neural TAG supertagging.
+I am a PhD Student  under supervision of [Prof. Dr. Laura Kallmeyer](https://user.phil.hhu.de/kallmeyer/) and [Prof. Dr. Wiebke Petersen](https://user.phil.hhu.de/~petersen/) at the University of Düsseldorf in Germany.
+In my dissertation project I develop a frame-semantic parser for English, French, German, and Russian based on Tree Rewriting Grammars and neural supertagging.

 My dissertation is part of the [TreeGraSP](https://treegrasp.phil.hhu.de) project.